BINF-6310L-8310L-Spring24/Problem_Set_6_Bayes/README.md

 2. Using the previously known probability (0.10) what are the chances that your _next_ sample will contain *B. harpocrates*?

-3. Using your sample proportion (2/3) what are the chances that your _next_ sample will conain *B. harpocrates*?
+3. Using your sample proportion (2/3) what are the chances that your _next_ sample will contain *B. harpocrates*?